chrisjg3/main/README.md

 # Welcome to my Paper Trading Python Program!

-### Note: I am currently learning advanced OOP, the most recent branch (for trader bot 0.4) shows the best version with some methods and classes to enhance my code.
-I haven't added much object programming to the main paper trader yet.

 It is super user friendly and self-explanatory!
 It gets live stock prices and it keeps track of your earnings!
 There is only two things you need to do to get this running.

 When you run the Python file, the csv must: